espressif/esp-matter/docs/en/introduction.rst

 This application creates an On/Off Light Switch device using the ESP Matter data model.

-It creates the On/Off client and other devices can be binded to the switch and then controlled from the switch.
+It creates the On/Off client and other devices can be bound to the switch and then controlled from the switch.

 1.3.4 Zap Light